Prozi/pixi-tiled-utils/README.md

 ## Some information from author

+* Before you import you have to have window.PIXI defined

-If you import this library you get
+* When you import this library you get PIXI.Tiled helper

+## Whats inside the helper

 * FullscreenApplication